stepanovr/Linux_kernel_trace/README.md

 the same directory on the target machine and start the server execution with the command sudo ./target.py

+Check if debugfs and tracefs are mounted
+$ mount  | grep -e tracefs -e debugfs debugfs on /sys/kernel/debug type debugfs (rw,nosuid,nodev,noexec,relatime) tracefs on /sys/kernel/tracing type tracefs (rw,nosuid,nodev,noexec,relatime) tracefs on /sys/kernel/debug/tracing type tracefs (rw,nosuid,nodev,noexec,relatime)

+The tool assumes that the tracefs is mounted to /sys/kernel/debug/tracing .

-wThe client runs on a remote machine that has tkinter packet installed.
+The client runs on a remote machine that has tkinter packet installed.

 To install tkinter use Ubuntu sudo apt-get install python3-tk